UBC-MDS/532_group17/README.md

 **The solution**

 Our `VanArt` dashboard provides a comprehensive and interactive dashboard that allows tourists to easily find the public art they are interested in.
-By providing information on the location, the artists, year of installation, etc. our dashboard will not only help tourists find the public art they are looking for but also provide context and background on each installation.
+By providing information on the location, year of installation, etc. our dashboard will not only help tourists find the public art they are looking for but also provide context and background on each installation.
 Additionally, `VanArt` can serve as a tool to promote public art and encourage people to explore Vancouver.
 Overall, `VanArt` has the potential to enhance the experience of tourists visiting Vancouver by providing them with a unique and enriching way to explore the city's public art.
 Although geared towards tourists, `VanArt` can be used by anyone interested in the Vancouver public art scene; locals who would like to explore their city’s public art are welcome to and encouraged to use `VanArt`.

 ## Dashboard Overview